uendriss/easychair-scripts/README.md

 + Check for _two-cycles_, i.e., cases of pairs of people who have been assigned to review each others' papers.
 Any two-cycles found should be inspected but are by no means a proof of wrong-doing (two-cycles can naturally arise for papers in a relatively narrow research area).

 + Check for submissions where a majority of authors and reviewers are all from the same country.
 Any such case should be inspected but again by no means constitutes a proof of wrong-doing.

+Ideally, the review assignment algorithm would rule out both of these issues from the outset (or give the PC chair the option to formulate a specific policy on such matters), but the EasyChair assignment algorithm currently does not do so.

 ## Submission and Acceptance Statistics